jshlbrd/resume/README.md

 - Performed threat hunting and security incident response for the Fortune 100.
 - Built a custom, NSM-based threat hunting and investigation Splunk application.
-- Created and taught two threat hunting training courses (one publicly taught at Black Hat).
+- Created and taught two threat hunting training courses (one publicly taught at Black Hat EU 2015).

 #### Detection Engineer.
 General Electric.
 May 2013 – June 2014.

 - Actively contributed to the removal of threat actors as part of an intelligence-driven CIRT.

 ## Education
 #### Eastern Michigan University.
 Bachelor of Science, Information Assurance.
-April 2013.

 ## Community Contributions
 #### Open-Source Projects